The Office Fit-Out Checklist

 2. Select the Team

 c.
 Contractor – While your team is already composed of department experts, a building expert is also a requirement.
-Contractors have a curated and accredited list of suppliers and subcontractors who can help put your visions to life seamlessly.
+Fit-out contractors have a curated and accredited list of suppliers and subcontractors who can help put your visions to life seamlessly.
 Contractors can also help you stick and work around your budget.

 3. Set an Objective